mmesh/docs/docs/platform/reference/mmeshctl.yml.md

 > See [Nodes Remote Management Features](/docs/platform/networking/nodes/#remote-management-features) for more information about mmesh remote management and extended security credentials.

 ## mmeshctl.yml

+This is the complete reference of the configuration options supported.

 ```yaml
 # mmeshctl configuration